Madame Web (film)

-Sony began development on a Madame Web film for its shared universe by September 2019, with Sharpless and Sazama hired to write a script.
-Clarkson joined the project in May 2020, and Johnson was cast in early 2022, followed by additional castings in the following months.
-Filming began in mid-July 2022, occurring in Boston and throughout Massachusetts until that September, before shooting in New York City by mid-October, and wrapped before the end of the year.
+Sony Pictures began developing a Madame Web film for its shared universe by September 2019, with Sazama and Sharpless writing the script.
+Clarkson joined as the director in May 2020, in her feature film directorial debut, and Johnson was cast in early 2022.
+Further castings occurred in the following months, particularly for the Spider-Women characters.
+Filming began in mid-July 2022 and wrapped before the end of the year, occurring throughout Massachusetts, New York City, and Mexico.
+Clarkson and Parker's involvement as writers was revealed in November 2023.
+Johan Söderqvist, a frequent collaborator of Clarkson, composed the film's score.